NedYork/Orb/README.md

 ## API

-SQLObject provides core ActiveRecord associations:
+SQLObject provides similar core ActiveRecord associations:

 - `has_many`
 - `belongs_to`
 - `has_one_through`

-SQLObject provides core ActiveRecord methods:
+SQLObject provides similar core ActiveRecord methods:

 - `::find`
 - `::where`